 This policy is monitored by the Co- Headteachers and is evaluated and reviewed by the whole school staff and governors every two years.
 The Foundation Governors and the Ethos Committee in particular will play a most important role.
-We review this policy and the collective worship provision for each new year group every year.
+There is a formal system of evaluation of collective worship across the academic year.
+We review this policy and the collective worship provision for each year group every year.
 This policy is reviewed each year by the Ethos Committee.
+We have several named members of staff responsible for collective worship who ensure this policy is in place and practive adheres to it.
+They are one of the Executive Co-Headteachers and the Federation Chaplain.